dtcenter/METdataio/METdbLoad/docs/load.rst

 =======================

-METdbload is used to insert MET output data in the database.
-The tool is invoked using the mv_load.sh script.
+METdbload is used to insert MET output data into the database.
 The usage statement:

 .. code-block:: ini